ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/data-sources/azureblob.md

 - **Container**: Specify the name of the container where the blob will be uploaded or updated.
 - **Blob Name**: Provide a unique name for the blob.
 This name is used to identify and access the blob within the specified container.
 - **Content Type**: Set the content type of the blob, which indicates the type of data being stored.
-It helps clients interpret the blob content correctly when accessing it. example: **image/jpeg** for JPEG images or **image/png** for PNG image.
+It helps clients interpret the blob content correctly when accessing it.
+Example: **image/jpeg** for JPEG images or **image/png** for PNG image.
 You can also get the content type from the exposed variable of the file picker component.
 - **Upload Data**: Select or provide the data to be uploaded as the content of the blob.
 This can be a file from your local system, binary data, or text content.
 You can also get the data from the exposed variable of the file picker component.
 - **Encoding**: Choose the encoding format for the uploaded data if applicable.
 This parameter determines how the data is encoded before being stored as the blob content.
 If the value is left blank then it takes **UTF-8** by default.